hwnam831/cs526-cp2/README.md

 Run all tests: `make all`
 Clean all output files: `make cleanAll`
 Run individial test (take tmv for example): `cd tmv && make`
 - if Test PASSED is printed, then test passes.
-Otherwise, if test fails, Test FAILED will be printed.
+Otherwise, if test fails, Test FAILED will be printed.<br>
 Clean individial test outputs (take tmv for example): `cd tmv && make clean` Run test case with the original naive kernel (take tmv for example): `cd tmv && make original` Profile the execution time for naive, coalesced, and prefetched kernels (take tmv for example): `cd tmv && make profile`